Fern Cakes

 Swiss Roll

-Don’t be afraid to try baking a traditional Swiss Roll – with this super simple recipe you can make a delicious and beautiful homemade Swiss Roll of your own.
-In This Post Amy’s Notes Ingredients Explanation Granny’s Top Tips Swiss Roll Recipe Swiss Roll is cake that reminds me of being a kid.
-There’s something […]
+Don’t be afraid to try baking a traditional Swiss Roll – with this super simple recipe, you can make a delicious and beautiful homemade Swiss Roll of your own.
+Swiss Roll is a cake that reminds me of being a kid.
+There’s something quite comforting about a little swirly roll of cake, filled with sweet […]

 Walnut Biscuits

-One of my most favourite cookie recipes, which are equally as easy to make, as they are easy to eat.
+One of my most favourite cookie recipes, which is equally as easy to make as they are easy to eat.
 Walnut Biscuits are sure to be a hit with any nutty lovers.
-In This Post Amy’s Notes Questions & Answers Ingredients Explanation Granny’s Top Tips Walnut Biscuits Recipe I’ve mentioned Granny’s little book of recipes […]
+I’ve mentioned Granny’s little book of recipes before; filled to the brim with all her classic recipes – from shortbread to pancakes, it […]

 Christmas Pudding

 Traditional Christmas Pudding recipe, rich and flavourful with dried fruits & warming spices.
 This classic dessert is ideal for festive celebrations and can be made ahead for the big day.
-In This Post Amy’s Notes Questions & Answers Ingredients Explanation How-to Video Christmas Pudding Recipe When it comes to traditional British puddings, you don’t get […]
+When it comes to traditional British puddings, you don’t get any more traditional than a good old-fashioned Christmas Pudding, with its Medieval origins!
+I first […]

 Treacle Scones

-Granny’s long-awaited and ever-popular recipe for Scotland’s favourite tea time treat… the freshly baked Treacle Scone!
-In This Post Amy’s Notes Questions & Answers Granny’s Top Tips Scottish Treacle Scones Recipe Free-from & Vegan Hacks I truly believe there’s a scone for everyone!
+Granny’s long-awaited and ever-popular recipe for Scotland’s favourite teatime treat… the freshly baked Treacle Scone!
+I truly believe there’s a scone for everyone!
 Growing up, I was only ever a fan of Plain Scones.
-These […]
+These days I’m first in line whenever there’s a Cherry Scone on offer.
+And I will always devour a Cheese Scone, […]

 Soda Farls

 Much like Soda Bread, Soda Farls are a traditional Irish bread.
 Easy to make, baked on a griddle, and ready in less than 40 minutes.
-In This Post Amy’s Notes Questions & Answers Granny’s Top Tips Irish Soda Farl Recipe Free-from & Vegan Hacks If you are looking for an easy, delicious bread, that you […]
+If you are looking for an easy, delicious bread that you can make in less than 40 minutes (start to finish), look no further than Soda Farls!
+This traditional Irish […]

 Flapjack

 Tried & tested, and truly perfected – the only easy Flapjack recipe you’ll ever need.
-In This Post Amy’s Notes Questions & Answers Granny’s Top Tips Flapjack Recipe Free-from & Vegan Hacks Us Scots love some oats.
-Of course there’s porridge, everyone’s favourite winter warmer, ideal to set you up on a dreich day.
-And […]
+We Scots love some oats.
+Of course, there’s porridge, everyone’s favourite winter warmer, ideal to set you up on a dreich day.
+And oatcakes, which are a staple in my husband’s daily diet.
+But when it comes to a sweet […]

 10 Best Recipes for Beginner Bakers